If you are planning to create an eWallet app, this blog is for you.

 5) Third-Party Integrations & APIs

-Lastly, let’s look at the eWallet app’s third-party integration and API options.
+Lastly, let’s look at the eWallet app’s third-party integrations and API options.
 These are crucial parts of any tech stack for the eWallet app.

 It goes without saying, whether you want to enable gold or P2P transfers or innovative NFC mobile payments, it’s important to integrate with established payment gateways like Stripe or PayPal.